Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Simulation Results

-Fig. \ref{fig_5} compares the performance of various DRL algorithms with the CE transmit power ($Ps$).
-In particular, SAC stands out for its exceptional performance, showcasing an advanced approach to power management.
+Fig. \ref{fig_5} compares the performance of various algorithms with the CE transmit power ($P_s$).
+In particular, RSMB stands out for its exceptional performance, showcasing an advanced approach to power management.
 This adaptability is essential for developing wireless devices that are power-efficient, cost-effective, and long-lasting.
-By reducing energy use, SAC enhances network efficiency and supports many applications and services that demand high performance.
+By reducing energy use, RSMB enhances network efficiency and supports many applications and services that demand high performance.

-Fig. \ref{fig_6} delves into how different decay rates affect the learning trajectory of the DDPG algorithm.
+Fig. \ref{fig_6} delves into how different decay rates affect the learning trajectory of the RDMB algorithm.
 The decay rate dictates how the learning rate decreases over time.
 A gradual decay rate, depicted by the $1e^{-5}$ curve, enables the algorithm to refine its policy further after initial convergence.
 This gradual approach is advantageous in complex scenarios, where finding the optimal policy requires navigating through a landscape fraught with local optima.
 Conversely, a decay rate of $1e^{-3}$ leads to a rapid early performance boost but soon reaches a plateau.
 This early plateau suggests the algorithm may converge prematurely to suboptimal policies.

-In Fig. \ref{fig_7}, we observe the effect of varying the number of backscatter devices on the performance of SAC and DDPG algorithms.
+In Fig. \ref{fig_7}, we observe the effect of varying the number of backscatter devices on the performance of RSMB and RDMB algorithms.
 A key observation is that both algorithms benefit from the increased number of devices, which likely corresponds to more opportunities for constructive multi-user interference and potential capacity enhancement.
-The SAC algorithm, however, seems to leverage these opportunities more efficiently, as indicated by its superior performance at higher $K$ values.
-SAC’s ability to maintain a stable performance despite the increased state space suggests that its policy updates are robust to the curse of dimensionality.
+The RSMB algorithm, however, seems to leverage these opportunities more efficiently, as indicated by its superior performance at higher $K$ values.
+RSMB’s ability to maintain a stable performance despite the increased state space suggests that its policy updates are robust to the curse of dimensionality.